 constitution_support = [

-"Never promise anything not guaranteed by official company policy",
+"Never promise what is not guaranteed by official policy",

-"Always offer an alternative solution when a primary request is refused",
+"Always offer an alternative solution if the main request is denied",

-"Only cite specific timelines if available in the data",
+"Cite specific timelines only if available in the data",

 ]